 ABOUT

 Outside of academia, I have been a Research Fellow with the Reflective Democracy Campaign (Women Donors Network, the Research Director of Political Parity (former program of Hunt Alternatives), and the Co-Chair of the Denver for CEDAW Campaign (United Nations Association Denver Chapter).
 My non-profit engagement includes the Public Advisory Committee of NARAL Pro-Choice Colorado, the Colorado Leadership Council of the White House Project, the Diversity Council of Big Sister Association Boston, Women in National Association of Asian-American Professionals Boston.
-I currently serve as a mayoral appointee on the Human Relations Advisory Committee of the city of Pocatello.
-In 2018, I was the recipient of the Yellow Rose given by Zonta International Pocatello Club for my contribution in the community to advance women’s equality.
+I also served as a mayoral appointee on the Human Relations Advisory Committee of the city of Pocatello.

 GET IN TOUCH